Keeping Your Cool : Safe and Compliant Fridge Disposal

 - I have checked my retailer, who is collecting my old fridge, has a waste carriers’ licence and is taking my fridge to a licensed waste transfer station

-- I have received a waste transfer note from my waste carrier for the disposal of my fridge.
+- I have received a waste transfer note (consignment note) from my waste carrier for the disposal of my fridge.

-If you need more information on compliance, visit our guide.
+If you need more information on compliance, give our guide a visit.

 5. Sit back and relax